-On September 23, 2014 City staff, the Beach Cities Health District, and Los Angeles County Public Health Department presented the idea of a tobacco retailer license ordinance to Council.9 Over 100 communities throughout California have passed tobacco retailer licenses including Lawndale, Long Beach and Gardena, and Manhattan Beach is also currently considering a tobacco retailer license.
+On September 23, 2014 City staff, the Beach Cities Health District, and Los Angeles County Public Health Department presented the idea of a tobacco retailer license ordinance to Council.
+Over 100 communities throughout California have passed tobacco retailer licenses including Lawndale, Long Beach and Gardena, and Manhattan Beach is also currently considering a tobacco retailer license.
+The City Council considers that the failure of tobacco retailers to comply with all tobacco control laws, particularly laws prohibiting the sale of tobacco products to minors, presents an imminent threat to the public health, safety, and welfare of the residents of the City.